iot-da/iot-da.github.io/docs/Subjects/NP1/paperProject.md

 the study on its use in your local area or China, however you can expand it to Asia or the whole world if you feel like doing it (not required).

-As an alternative you and your group may choose to analyze the technologies used in one application that you may be familiar with or for which you have a special interest.

 In both cases you should study not only the technical aspects of the technology, you should also include known use cases (in the case of choosing one of the technologies proposed below), expected growth of the technology, direct